-As each quarter passes, Apple’s success has been nothing but amazing.
-In addition to desktop and mobile computers, Apple produces a variety of unique and innovative devices and applications which can be found in just about every modern society home and business.
+This course is given by SUMURI.
+As each quarter passes, Apple’s success has been nothing but impressive.
+In addition to desktop and mobile computers, Apple produces a variety of unique and innovative devices and applications found in just about every modern society, home, and business.
 As more and more Apple devices enter the marketplace exponentially, the need for Macintosh Forensic Training is quite apparent.

-This course was designed to provide unparalleled vendor neutral and tool agnostic instruction in advanced topics relating to the forensic use and analysis of Apple hardware, technologies and applications.
-The training is designed for the participant to learn in a team-work environment, and is taught by instructors who maintain a “no one left behind” attitude.
-In addition, complicated topics are made easy to understand through instructor-led exercises and real-life scenarios— supported by a quality student manual to be utilized as a supplemental resource at the completion of the course.
+The Advanced Practices in Mac Forensics (MFSC-201) course provides unparalleled vendor-neutral and tool-agnostic instruction in advanced topics relating to the forensic use and analysis of Apple hardware, technologies, and applications.
+The training is designed for the participant to learn in a teamwork environment and taught by instructors who maintain a “no one left behind” attitude.
+In addition, complicated topics are made easy to understand through instructor-led exercises and real-life scenarios— supported by a quality student manual to be utilized as a supplemental resource after the course.

 Topics include but are not limited to: